-Abhyanga (warm oil application) serves to calm the nervous system, strengthen the joints and connective tissue, and stimulate the internal organs.
-One of the best things about Abhyanga is that by doing this healing practice several times a week, you are paying close attention to your physical body lovingly and attentively.
-We all could benefit from more self-love, and this self-massage is an excellent way to practice this and reap some serious health benefits as well.
+Abhyanga helps calm the nervous system, strengthen the joints and connective tissue, and stimulate the internal organs.
+One of the best things about this healing practice is its dependability as a consistent source of opportunities throughout the week to pay close, loving attention to our body.
+We all could benefit from more self-love, and self-massage is an excellent way to love ourselves while also reaping some serious health benefits.

-Ayurvedic oils massage loosens the deep seated toxins from joints and tissues and releases them into the system where they are eliminated.
-Besides this, accumulated toxins from the skin are also released to give you healthy and clearer skin.
-In Ayurveda, application of oil through massage can be looked at as an equivalent to injecting “medicines” into the body.
-The massage helps the blood to absorb most of the oil content directly to the blood stream and support overcoming illness.
+Ayurvedic oil massage loosens deep-seated toxins from joints and tissues and releases them into the excretory system for elimination.
+The removal of these accumulated toxins from the skin contributes to a healthier and clearer complexion.
+From an Ayurvedic perspective, the application of oil through massage equates to injecting “medicines” into the body.
+The massage promotes the absorption of beneficial compounds in the oil into the bloodstream, thereby supporting the body’s capacity to overcome illness.

-It's best to choose the type of medicated oil that is appropriate for your Ayurvedic constitution or imbalance.
-An Ayurvedic Practitioner can suggest this, or you could only use raw sesame oil.
-Apply the warm oil all over your body 15–30 minutes before a hot bath or shower, allowing the oil to penetrate into the deeper tissues and joints quickly.
+Ideally, you should consult an Ayurvedic practitioner to determine the type of medicated oil that’s most appropriate for your constitution or imbalance.
+Otherwise, use only use raw sesame oil.
+Apply the warm oil all over your body for 15–30 minutes before taking a hot bath or shower to help the oil quickly penetrate the joints and deeper tissues.

-- First begin by running hot water over the bottle or set the bottle in a bowl full of hot water, gently warming the oil.
+Begin by running hot water over the bottle of oil or set the bottle in a bowl full of hot water, gently warming the oil.

-- Squeeze about a tablespoon of the warm oil into your hand and apply to the scalp, vigorously working the oil in the scalp.
-Use your fingertips in small circular motions to massage the head and scalp.
+Pour about a tablespoon of the warm oil into your hand and apply to the scalp, vigorously working it into the tissue by moving your fingertips in small circles.

-- With the same oil on your head, move to your face and ears, massaging with a lighter touch.
+Transfer some of the oil on your head to your face and ears, massaging with a lighter touch.

-- Apply more oil and use this same technique and vigorously massage your arms straight up and down.
+Apply more oil, and use this same technique, vigorously massaging your arms with straight up-and-down motions.

-- Then move to your chest and stomach, apply more oil if needed and use gentle circular motions, when covering the breastbone use straight up and down motions.
+Then move to your chest and stomach, applying more oil if needed, and use gentle circular motions.
+When massaging the breastbone use straight up-and-down strokes.

-- After applying a bit more oil to your hands gently reach around to the back and spin and massage them without straining.
+After applying a bit more oil to your hands, gently reach around to the back and shoulder blades, and massage them without straining.

-- Move to your legs and buttocks and repeat the same as your arms, long rapid up and down strokes over the whole leg and small circular motions at the hips, buttocks, knees, and ankles.
+Move to your legs and buttocks, and repeat the same rapid up-and-down strokes you used on your arms.
+Use small circular motions at the hips, buttocks, knees, and ankles.

-- Let the medicated oil at least sit for 15 minutes, but no longer than 45 minutes.
-Rinse off in warm bath or shower.
+Let the oil soak into your skin for at least 15 minutes, but no longer than 45 minutes.
+Rinse off in a warm bath or shower.

-- Remember to practice self-love through out the massage, allowing the body to absorb nurture and care.
+Remember to focus on self-love throughout the massage, inviting your body to absorb nourishment and care.

 The sole purpose of these articles is to provide information about the tradition of Ayurveda.
 This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.